 For example, last year I joined the DreamSphere trade copier service.
 By watching how they took trades, I gained a few new ideas to incorporate into my own trading methods.

-And now, even though the DreamSphere guys have since crashed out of the scene, I’m still using those modified methods successfully in my own trading.
+And now, even though the DreamSphere guys have since crashed out of the scene, I’m still using a modified version of their method in my own trading.

 How come?
-Because while I don’t fully understand how they trade, I know exactly how the new ideas work in the context of my own trading systems.
+Because while I don’t fully understand how they trade, I know exactly how the new ideas work in the context of my own trading approaches.

 That’s the key to all this.
 Regardless of the outcome of joining, I’m always progressing and adding on to my knowledge and experience.

-To me, this is a good deal because the downside risks are minimized, while the potential rewards can be pretty big.
+To me, this is a good deal because the downside risks are minimized, while the potential rewards are huge.

 Give It A Go